stackbit-projects/lakecitydigital-7cb08/content/pages/index.md

     colors: colors-f
     title: Get info About Us
     text: >
-      If  you want more info about us, drop us your email and someone willl be in touch.
+      If  you want more info about us, drop us your email and someone will be in touch.
     form:
       type: FormBlock
       elementId: contact-form